An American’s Guide to Preparing Thanksgiving in Paris

 So how much should I order?

 Last year I made the mistake of letting the butcher decide how much meat I would need for 10 people.
 750 grams per person is WAY too much!
 I literally had a whole turkey leftover.
-You can read why I bought two turkeys in my post about last year’s dinner.
+You can read why I bought two turkeys in my post about my 2016 dinner.

 Figuring out how much to order depends on who your guests are.
 The French don’t eat quite as much as Americans do, and they don’t have the tradition of eating huge amounts of a Thanksgiving meal.
 Last year, 10 (mostly French) adults ate about 250 grams per person, after eating a bunch of appetizers.
 A lot of websites suggest about 500 grams per person (~1 pound), which seems excessive.
 This year I’m going for 250g per person since all of my guests are French.
 Another American in Paris confirms this is a pretty good amount to order, and even includes leftovers.